tradingview/rest_integrations_docs/source/trading/UI_elements.rst

 But *Account Summary Row* allows to display other required broker information after configuration.
 You can configure it at the broker or sub-account level.
 Setting at the broker level will allow displaying the same information for all sub-accounts.
 Setting at the sub-account level allows you display information for the user-selected account.
-In this case, the information it can be different for different sub-accounts.
+In this case, the information can be different for different sub-accounts.

 .. code-block:: json